ChengHsiangLu/Myofibroblast/README.md

 The final RNA-Seq dataset comprised a total of 151 samples(1 library failed).
 The objective is to

-* investigate if the effect of the four different treatments in iPSC-derived organoids recapitulate the expected responses observed in-vivo
+* investigate if the effect of the four different treatments in iPSC-derived organoids recapitulate the expected responses observed in-vivo.
 * perform differential expression analysis to identify genes that show differential responses between fibrotic and non-fibrotic patients.

 <br>